-On 22 July, 2009 CETAC approved the Airport Master Plan prepared by the International Organisation for Civil Aviation and asked the Minister of Transport and President Oscar Arias to issue a Declaration of Public Interest which would allow for the purchase of land for the new airport.
-Civil Aviation is also to initiate the required Environmental Impact Study, finish any other outstanding studies and coordinate a tourism development plan for the region.
-Meanwhile, in June 2007, farm nr 10 of 267 hectares (of the four farms nr 8, 9, 10 and 11 to be made available) was transferred to Civil Aviation, subject to the President issuing the Declaration of Public Interest.
+In 2009 the Ministry of Transport approved the Airport Master Plan prepared by the International Organisation for Civil Aviation and asked President Oscar Arias to issue a Declaration of Public Interest which would allow for the purchase of land for the new airport.
+Meanwhile, in June 2007, one farm nr 10 of 267 hectares (of the four farms nr 8, 9, 10 and 11 to be made available) had already been transferred to Civil Aviation.

 - no funds available for building an extremely costly new international airport.
 Opponents of the airport argue that the Government better use its scarce resources for the Southern Zone to invest in educational centres, more university faculties, better bus services, improvement of bridges and other infrastructure, etc. Various smaller scale projects could be a better help for the development of the Southern Zone.

 - A new airport would have no benefit for the local Costa Rican inhabitants.
 This has also not happened with the airport of Liberia: some of the former Costa Rican landowners are now gardeners and watchmen in luxury foreign-owned hotels.
 Prices of land will increase further and primarily foreign investors and foreign owned real estate agencies will benefit.